- Team Impact

 A pair of glossy braids snake around Phirdous’ shoulders as she speaks.
-Each black plait is capped with small fabric scraps.
-The tiny bows sway with each gesture.
 She is the perfect image of girlhood: bright eyes, happy smile and excited stories.
 Hard to believe, were it not for the lessons learned from CI, she would have become a child bride.

 Phirdous’ story starts like so many others: in poverty.
-After financial struggles, her parents, Mohammad and Ruksana, left to find work outside of Kolkata, India.
+After financial struggles, her parents left to find work outside of Kolkata, India.
 Phirdous was left with her grandmother, Rabia, and her aunt, Nasima.

 Women gather, kneeling in the courtyard, to wash clothes and dishes.
 Tiny feet splash in the water as children scamper around female relatives hard at work.
 It’s a community filled with traditional expectations.